Tuolumne River Rafting Guidebook

 Mile 5.45 – Clavey River Confluence: River Right.
 The Clavey River enters the Tuolumne River on the right side.

 Mile 5.51 – Clavey Falls: Class V Rapid.
 It’s highly recommended that you scout this rapid, on the left or right.
 This rapid is generally entered on the right, passing through a narrow, steep chute with a hole awaiting you at the bottom.
 Below the entrance is an undercut rock in the center of the channel, which you’ll want to pass on the left.
-Click here for a detailed description.
+Learn more about Clavey Falls.

 Mile 8.15 – Grapevine Creek Confluence: River Right.
 Grapevine Creek enters on River Right, notable by the large pile of debris from previous high flows.